-The DNR is currently developing the Western Superior Uplands Section Forest Resources Management Plan (WSU SFRMP).
-This plan replaces the Mille Lacs Uplands sub-section plan that was finalized in 2008.
+The DNR is currently developing the Western Superior Uplands Section Forest Resource Management Plan (WSU SFRMP).
+This plan includes the western superior uplands and the south superior uplands ecological sections.
+The plan will be finalized considering input from tribes, stakeholders, and the public.

 Defining or unique features of this part of the state include: